rarible/protocol-contracts/staking/readme.md

 - Migrate - when user migrates his stakes to new contract
 - StopStaking - when user deprecate to run contract functions accept withdraw
 - StartMigration - when user set address migrate to
+- SetMinCliffPeriod - when contract owner set minimal cliff period
-- MinStakePeriod - when contract owner set minimal stake period
+- SetMinSlopePeriod - when contract owner set minimal slope period